apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 As promised, this is just the first of the many articles comparing Scrapy and Crawlee.
 With the upcoming articles, you will learn more about every technical detail.

-Meanwhile, if you want to learn more about Crawlee, read our [introduction to Crawlee](https://crawlee.dev/docs/introduction) or [Crawlee web scraping tutorial](https://blog.apify.com/crawlee-web-scraping-tutorial/).
+Meanwhile, if you want to learn more about Crawlee, read our [introduction to Crawlee](https://crawlee.dev/docs/introduction) or Apify's [Crawlee web scraping tutorial](https://blog.apify.com/crawlee-web-scraping-tutorial/).